RobotEdward/pygrowcube/growcube.md

 The app also sends `ele506` and gets `ele550` as a response before sending some commands.

+# Connection
+If you connect, growcube sends a bunch of 0 bytes in between messages.
+I guess to keep the connection alive.
+If you do nothing it repeatedly sends the 30, 21, 21, 21, 21 sequence every 10s.

 # Commands

 # 48 - Get moisture history